-Our room was quite luxurious with a tatami area, a sitting area, a separate bedroom and a separate shower and washroom from the toilet.
+Our room was quite luxurious with a tatami area, a sitting area, a separate bedroom with two double beds, plus a separate shower and washroom from the toilet.

 Hot tea is provided and we made a fresh brew as we sat on our stools looking out from the balcony at the beautiful hills of Nikko National Park.

 Unlike western hotels where a simple kettle is offered.
 Here they have a hot pot that is temperature-controlled giving you instant hot water whenever you want it.